 The Startup Failure Rate Among Angel-Funded Companies

-Each year in the United States there are millions of people starting up (like a dog-walking service or an iPhone app) on their own.
-Of these, approximately 3 million actually incorporate their business.
-Of those, approximately 700,000 both incorporate and hire at least one person other than the founder.
+Each year in the United States there are millions of people starting up on their own, whether it’s a dog-walking service or an iPhone app.
+Of these, approximately 3 million actually incorporate their business, and of those, approximately 700,000 both incorporate and hire at least one person other than the founder.
 So how do these 700,000 hopeful startups factor into the startup failure rate?

 This table reinforces two lessons I believe in very strongly.
 The first, for angel investors, is that investing in early stage, pre-profitable companies is risky, with only a small minority of companies having significantly successful outcomes.
 Because of this, I strongly recommend investing in at least 20–25 companies over a five year period.
 I expand on this in detail in my book, Angel Investing: The Gust Guide to Making Money & Having Fun Investing in Startups.